-MSW Social Workers seem to exploit a large range of skills on the job.
-Most notably, skills in Dialysis, Hospice, Acute Care, and Bereavement Counseling are correlated to pay that is above average, with boosts between 7 percent and 19 percent.
-Skills that pay less than market rate include Family Practice.
-Most people familiar with Case Management also know Patient Education and Geriatrics.
+MSW Social Workers seem to wield many skills on the job.
+Most notably, skills in Dialysis, Acute Care, Bereavement Counseling, and Hospice are correlated to pay that is above average, with boosts between 6 percent and 18 percent.
+At the other end of the pay range are skills like Training.
+Most people who know Case Management also know Patient Education and Geriatrics.

 Pay by Experience Level for Social Worker (MSW)